sumarap/words-api/readme.md

+## words-api generates words

+1. Query string values:
+   1. wordCount(): Number of words to be returned;
+   1. wordSubject: word 'subjects' to be returned.
+Values can be: biology, chemistry, physics, computer, or all

 ## Instructions for creating a serverless app for AWS Lambda (18-11-01)

 1. Install serverless framework.
 You can install it globally and not have to deal with it again.